JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Create the necessary data classes:
 1. In the `shared/src/commonMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial`, to make nested package folders.
-2. Inside the `com.jetbrains.spacetutorial` directory, create the `entity` directory, and the `Entity.kt` file inside that.
+2. In the `com.jetbrains.spacetutorial` directory, create the `entity` directory with the `Entity.kt` file inside.
 3. Declare all the data classes for basic entities:

    ```kotlin